Chart Color Schemes

 AreaSearch assessment of residential development activity positions Point Lonsdale - Queenscliff among the top 25% of areas assessed nationwide

-New homes are being built at an average expected construction cost of $518,000, indicating a focus on the premium segment with upmarket properties.
-This financial year has seen $30.0 million in commercial development approvals recorded, suggesting robust local business investment.
-Compared to the rest of Victoria, Point Lonsdale - Queenscliff has experienced slightly more development, around 12.0% above the regional average per person over the past five years.
-This preserves reasonable buyer options while sustaining existing property demand, although construction activity has eased recently.
+This robust demand supports property values, with new homes being built at an average expected construction cost of $518,000, indicating a focus on the premium segment by developers.
+In FY-26 alone, $30.0 million in commercial development approvals have been recorded, suggesting strong local business investment.
+Compared to the rest of Victoria, Point Lonsdale - Queenscliff has experienced slightly more development, approximately 12.0% above the regional average per person over the past five years.
+This preserves reasonable buyer options while sustaining existing property demand.

-This activity is well above the national average, reflecting strong developer confidence in the area.
-Recent construction comprises approximately 94.0% detached houses and 6.0% townhouses or apartments, preserving the area's low-density nature with an emphasis on detached housing attracting space-seeking buyers.
+However, construction activity has eased recently.
+Nationally, this activity is well above average, reflecting strong developer confidence in the area.
+Recent construction comprises predominantly detached houses (94.0%) and a smaller proportion of townhouses or apartments (6.0%), preserving the area's low density nature and attracting space-seeking buyers.
 With around 103 people per dwelling approval, Point Lonsdale - Queenscliff exhibits characteristics of a growth area.
-Population forecasts indicate that Point Lonsdale - Queenscliff will gain approximately 1,800 residents by the year 2041.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Population forecasts indicate that the area will gain approximately 1,800 residents by 2041, according to the latest AreaSearch quarterly estimate.
+Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling population growth that exceeds current forecasts.

 Frequently Asked Questions - Development